Healthcare Executives Remain Essential in Promotion of 2020 Census Completion

 While NAHSE does not condone violence and destruction, we strongly support the voiceless – and their allies – making themselves heard.
 While it is easy to pinpoint the challenges in these situations, NAHSE seeks to be a part of the solution.
 As leaders, NAHSE members we have a moral responsibility to be a force for change and to support our communities in finding a way forward during this unprecedented season.

 NAHSE is at the forefront in advocating for social justice, and will remain steadfast in governing ourselves strategically, with respect and desire to understand others.
 NASHE will relentlessly continue its commitment in eradicating minorities’ health disparities, including the senseless killing of African Americans.
 We will organize, plan, and use our collective voice to bring about the change for a nurturing, inclusive community where all people are safe, supported, and appreciated.

 Our prayers are for families, community leaders, law enforcement, governmental agencies, and cities impacted during the civil unrest that has erupted from what began as peaceful protests in over 100 cities.

 We promote the advancement and development of black health care leaders and elevating the quality of health care services rendered to minorities.

 The C-suite Leadership Experience is a retreat for senior executives to network and learn in a intimate professional environment.

-NAHSE in conjunction with our partners invites you to the 35th Annual Educational Conference held in Atlanta, Georgia.
-October 7 – 9, 2020.
+NAHSE in conjunction with our partners invites you to the 35th Annual Educational Conference held virtually from August until December, 2020.